By Ken Story &

 Can They Raise My Rates?

-In Washington State, the rates can only be raised if they are raised for everyone in your class and the rate is approved by the Insurance Commissioner's Office.
-It is very unusual to see rate increases in LTC insurance policies.
 Under no circumstance can the rates be raised because of your health, because you file a claim, or because you get older.

 When Should I Buy LTC Insurance?

 While there is no simple answer to this question, policies are less expensive for people who are healthy and the younger you are, the less costly the coverage.
 Suzie Orman, in her book The 9 Steps to Financial Freedom, says it is best to consider the insurance while you are in your 50's, but anyone 40 or older should take a look.
+We believe the best time to purchase is when:

 How Do I Know I am Not Getting Ripped Off?